PoisotLab/ms_betacov_mapping/README.md

 risk are higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of elevated cross-species transmission unique to the region [@Carlson2022CliCha; @Muylaert2022PreFut].
-Bats---and the spillover of their viruses---are also sensitive  responds to anthropogenic factors others than shifting climates, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018GeoVar; @Treitler2016EffLoc; @Rulli2021LanCha].
+Bats---and the spillover of their viruses---are also sensitive to anthropogenic factors others than climate change, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018GeoVar; @Treitler2016EffLoc; @Rulli2021LanCha].
 This represents a challenge for both conservation strategies and pandemic prevention [@Amman2011InvRol], but identifying